 None of the financial statements included in this Prospectus have been audited in accordance with auditing standards generally accepted in the United States of America ("US GAAS") or auditing standards of the United States Public Company Accounting Oversight Board ("PCAOB"), and there are differences between International Standards on Auditing, Swiss Auditing Standards, US GAAS and the auditing standards of the PCAOB.
-Prospective investors should also be aware that the accounting standards of IFRS and Swiss law differ in certain respects from each other and from generally accepted accounting principles in certain other countries, including Ireland and the United States, and such differences may be material.
-Therefore, financial statements prepared in accordance with IFRS and Swiss law are not comparable between each other and also not with financial statements prepared in accordance with other accounting standards or rules.
+Prospective investors should also be aware that the accounting principles in certain other countries, including Ireland and the United States, and such differences may be material.
+Therefore, financial statements prepared in accordance with other accounting standards or rules.